elisiariocouto/jsonschema-markdown/README.md

 $ jsonschema-markdown --help
 Usage: jsonschema-markdown [OPTIONS] FILENAME

-  Load a file and output the markdown.
+  Load FILENAME and output a markdown version.

+  Use '-' as FILENAME to read from stdin.

 Options:
   --footer / --no-footer    Add a footer with the time the markdown was